10.) Child's Play (1988) Rated R

 8.)
 The Princess Bride (1987) Rated PG

 "I do not mean to pry, but you don't by any chance happen to have six fingers on your right hand?"
+"Do you always begin conversations this way?"

 One of those great treasures that you cannot dislike.
 No matter how many times you see, it takes your breath away, makes you laugh and gives you a taste of the old swashbuckler films of the 1930's.
 Rob Reiner directs this wonderful romance-comedy-adventure with passion and wit.
 A classic in a class of its own.